 Situational Ecological Analysis Project Assignment

 The candidate will develop a group of site-based assessments in the areas of employment, community, daily living and post-secondary learning contexts (considering social, cognitive, physical, language, behavioral, and cultural factors).
 (CLO: A, C, G, I)

 Community-Based Work Assessment and Instructional Plan Assignment

 The candidate will select a case study focusing on an individual from an identified special population and develop a plan for assessing readiness and delivering and managing a program for a community-based job placement.
 The plan must address the following: (a) a project-based learning approach to preparing the student for the workplace internship and (b) a plan to support work-based learning in the job placement, including job shadowing, mentorship/apprenticeship, and service learning.
-(CLO: B, C, F, G, H, I)
+(CLO: B, C, E, F, G, H, I)

 Self-Advocacy/Self-Determination Article Review Assignment